Justice (band): Woman (2014–2018)

 On 22 June 2014, the band announced that they had started working on a third album.
 On 12 April 2016, Because Music revealed that Justice was in the process of signing record release documents.
 On 18 June 2016, a new single was revealed titled "Safe and Sound" at the Ed Banger House Party at the Sónar 2016 Music Festival.
 The track's name and its cover art were revealed through Shazam.
 The track was released for download on 13 July 2016.
 On 13 September 2016, Justice revealed on their Facebook page that their third album would be titled Woman.

 On 14 September 2016, Justice released the album's second single, titled "Randy", through their Facebook page.
 Shortly after, Justice announced on their Facebook page that Woman was available for pre-order via iTunes.
 On 18 November 2016, Woman was released through Ed Banger Records and Because Music.

 On 10 May 2018, Justice announced the release of a remix album, Woman Worldwide, on 24 August 2018 after their performance at the Google I/O conference in California.
 The album comprises new reworks of songs from their back catalog, which were initially played and reinterpreted during their live performances.

 On 28 September 2018, Justice announced that they would be playing their "last live show for [the] tour and for [the] decade" at the HARD Day of the Dead Festival in California via their Instagram.

-Gaspard Augé released his debut solo album, Escapades, on June 25, 2021.
+Gaspard Augé released his debut solo album, Escapades, on 25 June 2021.

-On 18 March 2021, Rolling Stone reported that the duo band sent a cease and desist letter to Justin Bieber over the album, Justice, citing willful trademark infringement over the "cross" logo.
+On 18 March 2021, the duo sent a cease and desist letter to Justin Bieber over the album, Justice, citing willful trademark infringement over the "cross" logo.

-On 15 December 2022, Justice released the anniversary edition of †, including six new tracks between remixes and demos.
+On 15 December 2022, Justice released the fifteenth-anniversary edition of Cross, including six new tracks between remixes and demos.